mtplr/pyMol-cookbook/README.md

 # pyMol Cookbook

-pyMol cookbook and quick notes by Matteo Paolieri for Protein Crystallography course @ University of Cologne (Chemistry, WS20).
+pyMol cookbook and quick notes by Matteo Paolieri for Protein Crystallography course @ University of Cologne (MS Chemistry, WS20).

 Table of Contents
 =================